 CMake packaging with CPack example

-CMake is a meta build system that generates build files such as Makefile, build.ninja, .sln, etc. consumed by the build system such as GNU Make, Ninja, Visual Studio, etc. corresponding to the CMake Generator selected.
-CMake has a corresponding meta package system CPack.
-CPack generates configuration files for numerous packaging systems.
-To distribute code to users without requiring them to compile a project is done via these packages.
-The reader has probably already installed numerous packages like Windows .msi, Linux .deb/.rpm, and MacOS .dmg.
-CPack creates these binary packages and even more formats.
-CPack also creates traditional source tarballs as are also generated by GitHub Releases, but with fine-grained control of the contents.
+CMake has a corresponding meta package system CPack, which generates configuration files for numerous packaging systems.
+Distributing code and binary executablees and libraries to users without requiring them to compile a project is done via these packages.
+CPack creates these binary packages like Windows .msi, Linux .deb/.rpm, macOS .dmg, etc. CPack also creates traditional source archives as are also generated by GitHub Releases, but with fine-grained control of the contents.

 CPackSourceConfig.cmake works the opposite way–it includes everything not excluded by